 I was watching a reality show about a homicide detective who is always ready to go to bed or relax when he gets a call to investigate a murder.
 Anyway, in one episode he mentioned Sturgis and how wild and dangerous it is there with all the drunken bikers basically looking for trouble.
 Apparently he has never been there because the image of Sturgis being some Hollister is basically “fake” news.

 Sturgis today is anything but wild and dangerous.
 It’s as close to a family outing as you can get.
 Sure, there are guys who get drunk and do stupid things, but those incidents are relatively minor.
 The heavy handed cops are the biggest problem.
 But to be fair, my dealings with the police this past year were very good and pleasant.
 Then again, they were the local police, not the overly aggressive Keystone cops that are brought in from the surrounding area.
-In fact the largest and most popular destination is the Full Throttle, which has emerged as the epicenter of activities now, with the worlds largest bar, and problems are rare.
+In fact the largest and most popular destination is the Full ThrottleThrottle The throttle controls the engine's power by restricting the substance that enters the engine., which has emerged as the epicenter of activities now, with the worlds largest bar, and problems are rare.
 Even at this hub of activity, conduct is not confrontational or violent.
 Attendees tend to be respectful and rarely cause problems.
 Certainly not on the scale that the TV show suggests.

 On Youtube they have videos of Walmart shoppers dressed in the most bizarre outfits, as if it was ok to dress like you’re trying out for the Gong Show.
 Kind of reminds me of Daytona and Sturgis with more actors than bikers.
 In both Sturgis and Daytona, it’s not uncommon to see guys over reach their capabilities and experience making fools of themselves.
 I’ve seen many cases where a guy dressed like a David Mann character straddling his new dresser simply tips over at a stop light or trying to turn into a gas station.
 He has a bike way to big for him and very little experience.
 Both in Sturgis and Daytona it’s these guys on dressers that seem to have a Napoleon complex and feel the need to act like bad-asses never thinking that they may have to back it up, AND get off the dresser without tipping it over.
 Still, a calamity of goofballs not Hollister material.